 Lover’s Leap Campground

 Lover’s Leap Campground, the second campground at Natural Tunnel State Park, offers 18 RV sites with water and electric hookups, which can accommodate rigs up to 50 feet.
-These sites are all back-in and all have a picnic table, lantern post, campfire ring grill, and utility table.
+These sites are all back-in, and all have a picnic table, lantern post, campfire ring grill, and utility table.
 Since these sites do not have sewer hookups, guests will have to make use of the dump station located near the entrance of the campground access road.
-This campground features a bathhouse with showers, as well as a volleyball net and horseshoe pits.
+This campground features restrooms with showers, as well as a volleyball net and horseshoe pits.
 Visitors can purchase firewood and ice at the nearby campground host site.
-Unlike the Cove View campsites, sites here at Lover’s Leap can be reserved in advanced.
+Unlike the Cove View campsites, sites here at Lover’s Leap can be reserved in advance.

 Cove View Campground

-Natural Tunnel State Park’s Cove View Campground offers 16 RV sites with water and electric hookups, and can accommodate rigs up to 38 feet.
+Natural Tunnel State Park’s Cove View Campground offers 16 RV sites with water and electric hookups and can accommodate rigs up to 38 feet.
 There are no sewer hookups, so guests will have to make use of the conveniently-located dump station near the entrance to the campground loop.
-Each campsite in this loop comes with a picnic table and a campfire ring grill, and a bathhouse with hot showers sits at the end of the campground loop.
+Each campsite in this loop comes with a picnic table and a campfire ring grill, and a restroom facility with hot showers sits at the end of the loop.
 All sites are gravel pull-through with a grassy area, allowing for relatively easy access.
-Guests are allowed to park two vehicles per campsite, and additional parking is available near the bathhouse.
-These sites cannot be reserved ahead of time, and are instead reserved upon arrival.
+Guests are permitted to park two vehicles per campsite, and additional parking is available near the bathhouse.
+These sites cannot be reserved ahead of time, and are instead booked upon arrival.

 Seasonal activities in Natural Tunnel State Park

-From early April through late October, the park offers wild cave tours, which take visitors deep into the unique rock formations that lie below the surface of the earth.
-The tours allow visitors the opportunity to walk among stalactites, stalagmites, and the homes of cave dwellers such as salamanders, crickets, and snails.
-In season and with river conditions permitting, the park also offers guided canoe and kayak trips of the Clinch River, giving adventure-seekers a whole range of opportunities to explore the depths of this state park.
+From early April through late October, the park offers Wild Cave Tours, which takes visitors deep into the unique rock formations that lie below the surface of the earth.
+The tours allow visitors the opportunity to walk among stalactites, stalagmites, and into the homes of cave dwellers such as salamanders, crickets, and snails.
+In season and with river conditions permitting, the park also offers guided canoe and kayak trips on the Clinch River, giving adventure-seekers a whole range of opportunities to explore in the depths of this state park.

-Many of Natural Tunnel State Park’s trails are available for mountain biking use as well, offering mountain bikers no shortage of opportunities for adventure in this Virginia gem year-round.
+Many of Natural Tunnel State Park’s trails are available for mountain biking, offering mountain bikers no shortage of opportunities for adventure in this Virginia gem year-round.
 Purchase Ridge Trail, Tunnel Hill Trail, Cabin Trail, and Gorge Ridge Trail are all open to mountain bikers.
-For anyone without a bike for their visit, mountain bike rentals are available at the campground host campsite—leaving you with no reason not to hop on a bike and cruise along the winding trails surrounding this natural wonder.
+For anyone without a bike for their visit, mountain bike rentals are available at the campground host campsite, leaving you with no reason not to hop on a bike and cruise along the winding trails surrounding this natural wonder.
 Be sure and pack a raincoat if you go in late summer as southwestern Virginia is known for late afternoon rain showers, in which case, you will be glad you brought the Airstream.